datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 **Counteract change and dependency tracking:**

-In order to counteract the reprocessing functionalities of the :ref:`change tracking <change-tracking>` and :ref:`dependency tracking <dependency-tracking>` features we need to perform a :ref:`hops <hops>` to the pipe's own sink dataset and discard all source entities that already exists in the sink.
+In order to counteract the reprocessing functionalities of the :ref:`change tracking <change-tracking>` and :ref:`dependency tracking <dependency-tracking>` features we need to perform a :ref:`hops <hops>` to the pipe's own sink dataset and discard all source entities that already exist in the sink.

 **Batching:**